Chaitalykundu/Web-Development/03-JavaScript/01-Basic/15-Map-filter-reduce/Theory/filter.md

 # Description

-`map()` creates a new array from calling a function for every array element.
+The `filter()` method creates a new array filled with elements that pass a test provided by a function.

-`map()` does not execute the function for empty elements.
+The `filter()` method does not execute the function for empty elements.

-`map()` does not change the original array.
+The `filter()` method does not change the original array.

 **_`map`, `filter`, `reduce` are higher order array method._**

-&nbsp;

-&nbsp;

-# Difference btw map and forEach

-When we need to create new array we use map

-And when we need to do any operation we use forEach

 &nbsp;